oceannguyen/spring-framework-note/08-Security-Management/README.md

 ###  LogoutHandler

-Generally, LogoutHandler implementations indicate classes that are able to participate in logout handling.
+Generally, ```LogoutHandler``` implementations indicate classes that are able to participate in logout handling.
 They are expected to be invoked to perform necessary clean-up.

 For example: clearing remember me

 ### LogoutSuccessHandler

-he LogoutSuccessHandler is called after a successful logout by the LogoutFilter, to handle e.g. redirection or forwarding to the appropriate destination.
+The ```LogoutSuccessHandler``` is called after a successful logout by the ```LogoutFilter```, to handle e.g. redirection or forwarding to the appropriate destination.